 2.1 The substantive provision is contained in Regulation 5, which provides for the making of annual returns to Revenue by "specified persons" who make a "relevant payment" to a "payee" in a tax year.
 In general, there is an annual reporting threshold of €635 provided for in Regulation 4 and any payment that does not exceed this amount need not be reported.
 There is, however, an account-splitting provision which requires all first relevant payments of interest in respect of accounts opened on or after 1 January 2008 to be reported on.
 The return is to be made within the time specified in Regulation 6 and is a return of the aggregate of all such relevant payments in respect of that investment or account made in the tax year.
-There are also obligations on specified persons to seek and provide tax reference numbers for accounts opened on or after 1 January 2009 and these provisions are contained in Regulation 7.
+There are also obligations on specified persons to seek and provide tax reference numbers for accounts opened on or after 1 January 2009 (on or after 1 August 2009 for EU passported financial institutions) and these provisions are contained in Regulation 7.
 Inspection of the books and records of a financial institution by an authorised Revenue officer in connection with the reporting regime is dealt with in Regulation 8.